w-winter/eurorack/stages/README.md

 - Control over each segment's polarity, allowing for, for instance, bipolar LFOs; hold button and wiggle knob to toggle
 - Control over each LFO segments frequency range; hold button and move slider to top, middle, or bottom to select range
 - Control over ramp segments' re-trigger behavior; hold button and wiggle knob to toggle
-- Arbitrarily slow clocked LFOs
+- Arbitrarily slow clocked LFOs and improved audio-rate clocked LFOs

 See segment generator mode's [usage instructions](#segment-generator) for details.
 None of these features interfere with the normal workflow of Stages.